zmadscientist/OjitoDiscoveries/README.md

 ### Crescent Mesa Stegosaurus In Situ

+Crescent mesa looked unimpressive at first, from Google Earth.
+It seemed narrow and very monotone gray.
+We had been used to finding bones in clays that wre multicolored.
+Once we discovered the significanse of long gar like mesa shapes like Mammoth mesa, which were also monotone from the air, we developed an affinity for finding bones in these long narrow mesa and associaed landslid boulders.
+Once we adjusted to the new possibilities,  we began the exploration of mesa such as Crecsnet and Batwing, and were not disappointed.
+Crescent mesa has lts of larger orange bone frags on the western side, and the stegosaurus spike and other bits on the east side.

 **Click the image below to manipulate the bone in 3D**
 <a href="https://scaniverse.com/scan/jlhoaxeq7jjsrjhq">
     <img src="images/Crescent_StegoInSito.png" title="3D Stegosaurus remains in situ landslid"  width="300">